 What you can expect to experience while on the job

-Employment of actuaries is projected to grow 20 percent from 2018 to 2028, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 5,000 new jobs over the 10-year period.
+Employment of actuaries is projected to grow 18 percent from 2019 to 2029, much faster than the average for all occupations.
 Actuaries will be needed to develop, price, and evaluate a variety of insurance products and calculate the costs of new risks.
 More actuaries will also be needed to help companies manage their own risk, a practice known as enterprise risk management.
 Actuaries will help companies avoid, manage, and respond to any potential financial risks across all areas of their business operations.
 This analysis helps companies adjust their business or investment strategies to achieve economic returns and respond to new financial regulations and requirements.
 Insurance companies will need actuaries to analyze the large amount of information, such as medical or property data, collected from consumers.
 The increase in available data will allow insurance companies to better develop new products, set competitive prices, predict consumer behavior, and make more accurate projections of future risks and costs.
 In addition, health insurance companies will require more actuaries to help evaluate the effects of changing healthcare regulations and guidelines, expand into new insurance markets, and offer products to new customers.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.